catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+- cover 'plain english' code descriptions
+- this gives us tools to think about the code in parts and make improvements

+why plain english?
+- helps us assess whether the code does what we think it should do
+- there are many ways to do most tasks. helps us assess whether different options of doing the same thing will meet our goals better.
+- helps us pay attention to the desired outcome, rather than the method.
+- when data changes, keeps us attuned to what we actually care about.
+-

 :::::::: challenge

 ### Challenge 1: breaking down code

 Look at the following code.
-Which of these best describes what it does?
+Which of these best describes what it does in plain English?

 #### TODO: figure out which actual bad value I need to drop here, pre-column rotation.